jackwillee/CV/README.md

 - Communication - I am naturally a highly social person and enjoy working both on my own and within a team.

+- Team Player - I work well with others and enjoy working within a team i believe that working with others is the best way to learn and grow as a person.

 ## Education